workshop-maybe/dev-course-001/README.md

 - Adding some styles to our example-app
     - See how to add Bootstrap to your project: https://create-react-app.dev/docs/adding-bootstrap
 - Incorporating the Wolfram API into our example-app
+- Reasoning about the role of oracles in a DApp
-- Moving beyond GET request by taking user input and moving toward interactivity
+- If there's time: moving beyond GET request by taking user input and moving toward interactivity

 ### To Prepare for Session #3:
 - Review video for Sessions [1](https://youtu.be/mFtvVTSzp80) and [2](https://youtu.be/4Bvq8aIy42Q)